Yin-Yin/eu-bot/readme.md

 __ideas__
 - Use the thesaurus of the European Union: http://eurovoc.europa.eu/drupal/
 - get some interesting data from the EU Open Data Portal http://data.europa.eu/euodp/en/developerscorner

+__Lessons learned__
+- While starting the project I didn`t do a lot of research and didn't put a lot of thought into the planning.
+I just thought it is a great idea and started working.
+Right now I question wether the bot is really useful for any target audience.
+    - There are two audiences the bot might be interesting for:
+        - specialised workers in the EU that need help with detailed questions that the bot might be able to answer. (it gives abbreviations which is nice, but not sufficient, I assume)
+        - an EU citizen that wants to get more information about the EU ( -> it doesn't appeal enough to a normal citizen.
+An interesting incenctive is missing.
+Why should I use the bot?)